-For using your specific pressure canner, read your instructions that came with it.
+For using your specific pressure canner, read the instructions that came with it.
 It will require you to put a few quarts in your canner to start, add your jars with lids, properly attach the cover, let the steam release, let the pressure build, cook for the allotted time and then cool down.

-Step One: Gather and Prep your ingredients
+Gather and Prep Your Ingredients

 This is the fun part in my opinion.
 I love looking for and buying fresh produce or picking it from the garden.
 There is just something rewarding about having a counter full of fresh ingredients instead of all the processed store boxes and cans.
-For this soup, I use carrots, potatoes, corn, green beans, peas, onions, celery, bell peppers, and beef (whatever is cheapest).
+So, for this soup, I use carrots, potatoes, corn, green beans, peas, onions, celery, bell peppers, and beef (whatever is cheapest).
 Don’t worry, even the toughest harshest cuts of meat will turn out tender once the canning process is complete.

-If you don’t want all the trouble of washing/peeling/ chopping fresh veggies, you can always use freeze dried veggies.
-They have all the same nutrients as fresh garden produce, but don’t require any prep time and work well in canning!
+If you don’t want all the trouble of washing/peeling/ chopping fresh veggies, you can always use freeze-dried veggies.
+They have all the same nutrients as fresh garden produce but don’t require any prep time and they work well in canning!

 Once the beef has been browned, you can then add your stock/broth and your vegetables.
 I used to use V8 juice along with some beef broth.
 But since I found out about tomato powder, I’ve switched.
 I now use boiling water, tomato powder, and beef bouillon.
 It works well to give a nice deep flavor.
 Once everything is added, and you have seasoned to your taste with salt and pepper, let it simmer until the vegetables start to get tender.
 You don’t want to cook it too long in the pot because it will all cook more during the canning process and you don’t want everything to become mush.
 Then let it simmer, and in about 20-30 minutes, you’ve got homemade vegetable soup!

 Next, make sure you are giving your jars a water bath.
 Water-bath canning is very important because it ensures safe storage at room temperature for up to a year.
-Canned foods that are stored in a freezer typically last for 3 to 5 years.
-For an easy guide to water-bath canning, click here.
+Also, canned foods that are stored in a freezer typically last for 3 to 5 years.

 Now you are ready for the pressure canning.
 Place your jars into your canner, following your canner’s instructions.
 In my large canner, I can fit 16 pints (8 per layer) with a separator between layers.

-Canning vegetable beef soup is easy using the pressure canning method!
+Finally, enjoy your home-canned vegetable beef soup!
+As you already saw, canning vegetable beef soup is easy using the pressure canning method!

 Pin It Now For Later!